Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Roadmap

 \subsubsection{Testbeds for Research and Education}

 Testbeds are essential for advancing research and education by providing platforms for practical experiments on real systems.
 By providing hands-on opportunities, testbeds contribute to educating the next generation of engineers and promote inclusivity in both research and education.
 We identified two key measures that can enhance testbeds' accessibility.
 The first measure is cost-effectiveness.
 Low-cost platforms, such as \textit{Hands-On Robotics}\footnote{\href{https://handsonrobotics.org}{https://handsonrobotics.org}} and \textit{RoboCup}\footnote{\href{https://nomadz.ethz.ch}{https://nomadz.ethz.ch}} shown in \cref{fig_low_cost_platforms}, leverage small-scale robots.
 These platforms are accessible for both research and education, enabling engagement with advanced technologies at a low cost.
 The second measure is lightweight implementation.
 Educational testbeds should emphasize simplicity and resource efficiency.
-Designing testbeds with simplicity allows students with limited knowledge and experience to engage in.
+Designing testbeds with simplicity allows students with limited knowledge and experience to engage with research and education activities.
 This idea is similar to the University of Pennsylvania's \textit{TinyML} course\footnote{\href{https://tinyml.seas.upenn.edu}{https://tinyml.seas.upenn.edu}}, which exemplifies how resource-efficient platforms can teach fundamental principles of machine learning, enabling widespread accessibility for students.
+These small-scale platforms provide an important advantage that cannot be fully achieved by simulation-only tools such as CARLA \cite{dosovitskiy2017carla}, VISSIM \cite{fellendorf2010microscopic}, or CarSim \cite{benekohal1988carsim}.
+While these simulators offer high-fidelity environment and traffic modeling and support configurable models of sensing, actuation, and timing imperfections, they rely on parameterized models that cannot fully capture emergent effects arising from real hardware and software stacks.
+In contrast, small-scale testbeds enable students and researchers to develop and evaluate algorithms on physical systems.
+Since algorithms ultimately operate on real hardware, these platforms expose users to sensing imperfections, actuator limitations, real-time constraints, and system-integration effects that naturally arise in practice.
+As a result, small-scale testbeds serve as an essential intermediate validation layer between simulation and full-scale deployment, supporting more complete education and helping to narrow the gap between theoretical development and practical implementation.
 The two key measures result in the following key points: \begin{itemize} \item Balancing the trade-off between the complexity required for advanced research and the simplicity necessary for ensuring accessibility and usability for students. \item Developing approaches for leveraging testbeds to facilitate collaboration between academia and industry, thereby creating opportunities for students to engage with industry professionals. \end{itemize}